Penjaringan: Muara Angke marina

 On January 5, 2012, the new Muara Angke marina opened to service passenger ships plying routes between the Thousand Islands and the mainland.

 Flooding

 Being a low plain coastal area, Penjaringan is constantly threatened by flooding from high tide.
-In Penjaringan Administrative Village itself, a series of plan to reduce flooding has been planned, including settlement relocation, drainage improvement, and the construction of dike.
-Research about flooding has been done especially within Penjaringan Subdistrict.
+In Penjaringan Administrative Village itself, a series of plans to reduce flooding has been planned, including settlement relocation, drainage improvement, and the construction of a dike.
+Research about flooding has been done especially within Penjaringan District.

-In 2008, seven dikes were installed within Subdistrict of Penjaringan to protect the area from increasing level of sea tide.
+In 2008, seven dikes were installed within the district of Penjaringan to protect the area from increasing levels of sea tide.
 The dike consists of Muara Baru dike, Muara Angke dike, Luar Batang dike, Pluit Reservoir, Kapuk Muara dike, Pelindo Harbor dike, and Mutiara Beach dike.

 Kelurahan (Administrative Village)

-The subdistrict of Penjaringan is divided into five kelurahan ("administrative villages"):
+The district of Penjaringan is divided into five kelurahan ("administrative villages"):